LillianLuzinsky/playing-with-css-variables/README.md

 4) Adding these CSS variables to the image tag
 5) How to write JS to update our CSS variables
 6) Learned how to use data-set suffixes
+7) How to select and update a variable
+8) Able to read the DOM where our variable is being updated